alpha-yadav/DSA/readme.md

 This code demonstrates a simple iterative implementation of binary search.
 The recursive version would also have O(log n) time complexity.
 Other examples of O(log n) algorithms include finding an element in a balanced binary search tree or efficient exponentiation algorithms.

+#  Trees
+Trees are fascinating and complex organisms, vital to the health of our planet.
+To give you a helpful response, I need a little more direction.
+What specifically about trees are you interested in?
+For example, are you curious about:

+* **Types of trees?** (e.g., deciduous, coniferous, fruit trees, specific species like oak, maple, pine)
+* **The biology of trees?** (e.g., photosynthesis, growth rings, reproduction, root systems)
+* **The ecology of trees?** (e.g., their role in ecosystems, forest management, deforestation)
+* **The uses of trees?** (e.g., timber, paper, fruit, shade, medicine)
+* **Specific tree-related problems?** (e.g., diseases, pests, climate change impacts)
+* **Trees in culture or mythology?** (e.g., symbolic meaning, folklore)

+Please tell me what you'd like to know, and I'll do my best to provide a detailed and informative answer.